 Because of high costs and limited options, many small businesses have struggled to offer health insurance to their workers, and the number of small businesses doing so has declined over time.
-Currently, a small business is defined to include at least one but no more than 50 employees.
+In most states, a small business is defined to include at least one but no more than 50 employees.

 The Affordable Care Act builds on a prior federal law – the Health Insurance Portability and Accountability Act, or HIPAA – to improve the accessibility, adequacy and affordability of health insurance for small businesses through a series of reforms.
 Many of the Affordable Care Act’s reforms apply to small business health insurance but not to large businesses.
 Specific reforms include the following requirements:

 (NOTE: States may enact stronger laws or rules to protect consumers)

 - Modified community rating.
 Insurers are no longer allowed to charge higher premiums based on the health status or claims experience of an employer group.
 However, insurers may charge more if the employer group is older than average (up to three times more) or if a number of employees use tobacco products. .

 - Prohibition on pre-existing condition exclusions.
 Prior to the Affordable Care Act, some small employer plans would refuse to cover care for employees’ pre-existing conditions.
 In many states this period could last for up to 12 months.
 Under the Affordable Care Act, health insurers are no longer allowed to exclude pre-existing conditions from covered benefits under the plan.

 - Minimum essential benefit standard.
 Insurers are required to cover a minimum set of benefits within at least the following 10 categories: ambulatory patient services; emergency services; hospitalization; maternity and newborn care; mental health and substance use disorder services, including behavioral health treatment; prescription drugs; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.